-These fine distinctions obscure, rather than shed light on, the legal issue of whether a company obtained express assent or, if not, whether the other party had actual or inquiry notice such that implied assent may be inferred.
+sent or, if not, whether the other party had actual or inquiry notice such that implied assent may be inferred (and if contract formation was based on implied assent, was the notice reasonably conspicuous and manifestation of assent unambiguous).

 Because different elements of a company's screen flow likely reflect business decisions that in many cases are immaterial to contract formation, attaching new legal terms to various alternative presentations moves the analysis further away from black letter law.

-Further undermining predictability in online contract formation is the hostility that many judges have for contracts formed with implied assent.
-In a number of cases, courts have effectively imposed higher standards for establishing inquiry notice online than exist for physical world transactions (perhaps reflecting their own personal discomfort or a service "with a clickwrap agreement and was presented with hyperlinks" to the Terms; or (3) notice of hyperlinked terms "is present on multiple successive webpages of the site."
-Berkson v.
-Gogo LLC, 97 F. Supp.
-3d at 401.
+Further undermining predictability in online contract formation has been the hostility that many judges have for contracts formed with implied assent.
+In a number of cases, courts have effectively imposed higher standards for establishing implied assent online than for physical world transactions (perhaps reflecting their own personal discomfort, as